 Wealth management and financial planning services have rapidly grown since the 2008 financial crisis, and the industry continues to evolve.
 While traditional financial planning services have been designed to serve older, wealthier audiences, the demand for planning among Gen X, Y and Z, and other socio-economic demographics, has never been higher.

-eMoney recognized that in order to drive sustainability and growth, they needed to develop solutions to help financial professionals serve a more diverse audience who could benefit from financial planning services.
+eMoney recognized that to drive sustainability and growth, they needed to develop solutions to help financial professionals serve a more diverse audience who could benefit from financial planning services.

 Connecting a new audience to financial planning

 DEPT® assisted eMoney in bringing the idea of attracting younger clients to advisory relationships to life.
 We kicked off the project with intense ethnographic research to uncover the best opportunities to reach these new audiences.
 We interviewed millennials to understand their financial goals, needs and challenges, and to identify their perceptions and interactions with money.
 The research showed that younger generations shop for financial advice like any other consumer good.
 They do online research, talk to friends and use a variety of self-service apps.
 We also learned that there was an opportunity to teach younger generations how to better manage their money.

 It was also clear in the research that millennials will require greater control, access and adaptability as they evaluate the benefits of a financial advisor.
 We saw a future where higher volume, lighter touch engagements with personalization would take the place of the annual check-in with your advisor.
 Advisors would need to meet these new clients where they are.